Begbies Traynor has over 70 licensed insolvency practitioners and can accept appointment as Administrators.

 • Disclosure of the identity of the buyer, and any connection with the insolvent company or its shareholders.

 Transparency is paramount during a pre-pack administration.
-We at Begbies Traynor understand the issues and complexities, and are able to help companies negotiate the minefield of perceived ethical issues inherent in this process.
+At Begbies Traynor we understand the issues and complexities, and are able to help companies negotiate the minefield of perceived ethical issues inherent in this process.

 Pre-pack administration is not going to be the best option in all cases.
-It may be that a Company Voluntary Arrangement would be a better choice, or possibly a Creditors’ Voluntary Liquidation.
+In fact it may not even be possible depending on the position the company has found itself in.
+If this is the case, your insolvency practitioner will discuss more appropriate options which may include a Company Voluntary Arrangement, or possibly a Creditors’ Voluntary Liquidation.

 The main criteria for a pre-pack administration is that it must be in the best interests of creditors as well as those of the company, and the requirement to show proof of this has been discussed above.